SWEET SOLUBLE FIBERS

 Quick Facts about Sweet Fibers

 Sweet soluble fibers are composed of short chains (aka oligomers) or long chains (aka polymers) of fructose or glucose.
 Soluble fibers are not digested in the small intestine, and so provide fewer calories than sugars.
 They reach the large intestine intact.
 Being fermented by microbes in the large intestine, they offer a variety of health benefits such as improved bowel function.
 The side effects of soluble fibers are that if eaten alone on an empty stomach or in excess, they may cause digestive discomfort, bloating, stomach rumble, flatulence, and diarrhea.
 Those effects vary from person to person and are more common in unaccustomed consumers as adaptation may happen over time.
 They are similar to when you have too many high-fiber foods, such as beans.

-Dietary fibers used as sweeteners include inulin, fructooligosaccharides, and isomaltooligosaccharides.
+Dietary fibers used as sweeteners include inulin and fructooligosaccharides.
 Inulin is a mixture of short and long chains of (2 to 60) fructose molecules.
 It can be extracted from Jerusalem artichoke, chicory root, or agave.
 It can also be produced by enzymes from sugar cane.
 Fructooligosaccharides or oligofructose (FOS) are linear chains of (< 9) fructose molecules.
 FOS are present in yacon syrup, yacon powder, and can be made from inulin.
-You'll see them listed as chicory root fiber on the label of sugar alternatives.
-Isomaltooligosaccharides (IMO) are short chains of glucose molecules produced from tapioca (cassava) starch [since January 2020, IMO cannot be listed as a dietary fiber on food labels].
+You'll often see FOS listed as chicory root fiber on the label of sugar alternatives.
+Another sweet fiber known as IMO (Isomaltooligosaccharides) is made up of short chains of glucose molecules produced from tapioca (cassava) starch.
+With the new restrictive regulation defining dietary fiber, from January 2020, IMO cannot be listed as a source of dietary fiber on food labels.

 The sweetness of soluble fibers is mild.
 Inulin is only slightly sweet, 10 to 30 percent as sweet as sugar.
 FOS and IMO are 30 to 65 percent as sweet as sugar.
 They provide less than half the calories of table sugar, varying from 1 to 2 calories per gram or about 10 calories per teaspoon.

 Quick Facts about Yacon